Tom Dixon (industrial designer): Career

 In 2007 Dixon expanded his West London Studio by creating the Design Research Studio for interior and architectural design.
 Design Research Studio has designed high-end restaurants such as Jamie Oliver’s London restaurant, Barbecoa and Restaurant at The Royal Academy in London.
 It also created the private members' club Shoreditch House in East London for the Soho House group.
 In 2014, Design Research Studio completed their first hotel project, redesigning Sea Containers House for the Morgans Hotel Group.
 In 2016, Dixon and Revolution Precrafted developed a design for a prefabricated house, aptly named HOME.

 In 2017, the first Tom Dixon textile collection was launched, named Super Texture, featuring three sets of cushions.
 Two of the three cushions were commissioned from British textile artist Josephine Ortega – Paint and Abstract.
 Her sets were urban-inspired, with bright colors and varying textures.
 A third set, Geo, used hand and machine embroidery to create the impression of layered rocks and sediment.

 In 2025, Dixon was among 35 UK designers to sign a letter to the Department for Science, Innovation and Technology secretary Peter Kyle urging the government to reconsider its plans to allow artificial intelligence companies to train their models on copyrighted works without permission.

+He opened a shop in New York's SoHo in 2026.

 Dixon's work is included in collections such as the Victoria and Albert Museum in London and the National Museums Liverpool in the UK; the Vitra Design Museum in Germany, M+ in Hong Kong; and the San Francisco Museum of Modern Art and New York's Museum of Modern Art in the US.

 Awards

 In 2001 Dixon was appointed an OBE for services to British Design.

 He holds Honorary Doctorates from Birmingham City University (2004) and University of the Arts London (2007).

+Dixon was awarded ‘Designer of The Year’ at Maison & Objet, Paris, in 2014.

+In 2019 he won the silver award at the Chelsea Flower Show, and the London Design Medal at the London Design Festival.

 He was made a CBE in King Charles III's 2025 New Year Honours list.